Federal Incentive

 Eligibility Determination

-• From the beginning, the IRS has said that they will be tracking eligibility at the VIN level.
+- From the beginning, the IRS has said that they will be tracking eligibility at the VIN level.
 This is a VIN decoder from NHTSA.gov.
-A shortcoming of the incentive is that a VIN isn’t available until late in the buying process.
-That said, the IRS seems to be providing the manufacturers some wiggle room, including allowing them to self-certify.
-This should give more of a comfort level to consumers.
+A shortcoming of the incentive is that a VIN isn’t available until late in the buying process for made-to-order vehicles.

 Leasing